gnimmelf/CMXpress/README.md

 ### TODO!

+1. Write tests (when proof-of-concept is valid) <= Include `db.blueprint` in tests, not in app...?

+   - This will make me remember how stuff works after taking a break...

-1. Refactor to use adapters for dbService.
+2. Refactor to use adapters for dbService.
 All FS-DB stuff into respective adapter.

-Add LMDB adapter <= Set to default?
-2. Write tests (when proof-of-concept is valid) <= Include `db.blueprint` in tests, not in app...?
+   - `lmdb-store` has compatibility-issues with node 18(? / !)

 3. Redo templateService, too complex
 4. Implement user registration & update
 5. Update JSON-scema to latest AJV implemented draft
 6. Secure all string-schema fields by patterns
 7. Swap generator to Yeoman? <= Do I even need a generator? -CLI?
 8. Publish on Npm